wakatime/wakaq/README.md

     # SIGKILL a task if it runs longer than 1 minute.
     hard_timeout=timedelta(minutes=1),

+    # If the task soft timeouts, retry up to 3 times.
+Max retries comes first
+    # from the task decorator if set, next from the Queue's default_max_retries,
+    # lastly from the option below.
+If No default_max_retries is found, the task
+    # is not retried on a soft timeout.
+    default_max_retries=3,

     # Combat memory leaks by reloading a worker (the one using the most RAM),
     # when the total machine RAM usage is at or greater than 98%.